Seas0/nccl-tests-manual/README.md

 `NCCL_TESTS_LOCAL_RANK` per local process so GPU selection stays disjoint.
 Non-zero ranks retry the rendezvous connection for `NCCL_TESTS_CONNECT_RETRY_SEC` seconds, defaulting to 600.

+### Manual launch

+Manual launch is intended for environments where the test processes are started by an external scheduler or by hand, and MPI/SSH launch is not available.
+It can be used with binaries built with or without `MPI=1`.
+If an MPI-enabled binary is started with manual launch environment variables, the test skips `MPI_Init` and uses the manual control connection instead of MPI for setup barriers and cross-rank reductions.

+Set the following environment variables for each process:

+* `NCCL_TESTS_WORLD_SIZE`: total number of manually started processes.
+Required.
+* `NCCL_TESTS_RANK`: global process rank in `[0, NCCL_TESTS_WORLD_SIZE)`.
+Required.
+* `NCCL_TESTS_MASTER_ADDR`: rank 0 address or hostname for non-zero ranks to connect to.
+Defaults to `127.0.0.1`.
+* `NCCL_TESTS_MASTER_PORT`: TCP rendezvous port on rank 0.
+Defaults to `29500`.
+* `NCCL_TESTS_LOCAL_RANK`: local process index on the current host.
+Defaults to `0`; set it when running multiple processes per node so each process selects a different GPU range.
+* `NCCL_TESTS_CONNECT_RETRY_SEC`: non-zero rank connection retry window in seconds.
+Defaults to `600`.

+Rank 0 listens for all non-zero ranks, sends the NCCL unique ID, then waits at a startup barrier before the benchmark begins.
+The same TCP connections are also used for benchmark-level barriers and reductions needed for reporting.
+NCCL data traffic is still handled by NCCL itself; the manual TCP connection is only a control-plane rendezvous path.

+The rank 0 listener binds an IPv6 wildcard socket (`::`).
+Clients resolve `NCCL_TESTS_MASTER_ADDR` with IPv4 or IPv6 support.
+On IPv6-only clusters, pass a
+rank 0 IPv6 address or hostname.
+For link-local IPv6 addresses, include the zone suffix required by the OS, for example `fe80::1234%ib0`.

+Manual launch does not compute MPI host-local ranks and does not apply `NCCL_TESTS_SPLIT`/`NCCL_TESTS_SPLIT_MASK`; use MPI launch for those split-group workflows.

 ### Performance